View over Hvar Harbour and its luxury motor yachts docked and sailing yachts in anchor.

 Croatia, Dalmatia, Brac Island, Zlatni rat beach

-Our next destination is the famous island of Hvar, often regarded as the Croatian equivalent of L.A.
-This island, known for attracting the rich and famous, offers the opportunity for a bit of celebrity spotting.
-Hvar gained international recognition in the 20th century when Orson Welles spent several weeks in Hvar Town in 1967 while filming ‘The Deep’.
+Our next destination on day 2 is the famous island of Hvar, often regarded as the Croatian equivalent of L.A.
+This island is known for attracting the rich and famous and offers the opportunity for a bit of celebrity spotting.
+Hvar Island gained international recognition in the 20th century when Orson Welles spent several weeks in Hvar Town in 1967 while filming ‘The Deep.’

-For those choosing to stay overnight in Hvar, dance the night away at Hula-hula Beach Bar located in the neighbouring bay only a 15-minute walk from Hvar.
-Or if you prefer a quieter overnight spot, you can drop anchor in a more secluded bay in the Pakleni Islands archipelago, situated not far from Hvar.
+For those choosing to stay overnight in Hvar, dance the night away at Hula-hula Beach Bar, located in the neighboring bay, only a 15-minute walk from Hvar.
+Or, if you prefer a quieter overnight spot, you can drop anchor in a more secluded bay in the Pakleni Islands archipelago, situated not far from Hvar.
 The crew will find the perfect spot to chill.

 A recommended place among the isles is ACI Marina Palmizana, situated in an idyllic bay surrounded by a pine forest on the island of Saint Klement.
 A short walk along a magical forest path brings you to the other side of the island.
 The bay of Vinogradisce on the southern side captivates with its clear turquoise water.
-Here you will also find many excellent restaurants and bars hidden among the pine trees.
-We highly recommend the Laganini restaurant, even praised by U2 frontman Bono.
+Here, you will also find many excellent restaurants and bars hidden among the pine trees.
+We highly recommend the Laganini restaurant, one of the best restaurants on the island and even praised by U2 frontman Bono.

 A secret for those who like to party: Carpe Diem Beach on Stipanska Island hosts a raving Full Moon party, offering a perfect fusion of nature, music and celebration.

-As you leave the Pakleni Islands, you’ll cruise by the charming island of Scedro—a serene spot nestled between Hvar and Korčula, and a perfect spot for a refreshing swim.
+On day 3, you will leave the Pakleni Islands and cruise by the charming island of Scedro—a serene spot nestled between Hvar and Korčula and a perfect spot for a refreshing swim in crystal clear water.
 This almost uninhabited island presents an authentic culinary experience at Restaurant Kod Ive, situated right next to a 16th-century Dominican monastery ruin.
 Indulge in delicious fish, lobster, and langoustines on the restaurant’s terrace built directly on the beach.

 You have the option to spend the night on anchor here and enjoy the peaceful surroundings.
 Alternatively, you can aim to reach ACI, your next stop 22 nautical miles to the East.
 Be on the lookout for windsurfers and kiteboarders as you navigate the narrow channel between the Peljesac peninsula and the northeast end of Korcula.
 This area, known for its consistent northwest wind called Maestral, is a popular spot for water sports enthusiasts.